Morah Ryan makes rare public appearance with partner Don Mescall at charity event

 The mum-of-five has been in a relationship with the singer/songwriter since 2019.

-Morah Ryan as pretty in pink as she stepped out with partner Don Mescall at a charity event.
+Morah Ryan was pretty in pink as she stepped out with partner Don Mescall at a charity event.

 The mum-of-five has been in a relationship with the singer/songwriter since 2019.
 However they are rarely seen in public together.